There is

 -

-Impaired driving offences almost always result in a criminal record.
+Impaired driving convictions almost always leave a

 -